 The Innovative Efficiency Panel shows the results of the IE calculations, specifically the number of patents granted in that year as well as the calculated value of “R&D Capital” (RDC, as discussed above).
 The current Patents to RDC ratio is in percentile 1, which is average and doesn’t classify NVIDIA in IE(low) or IE(high).

 Further information, especially providing the development of R&D expenses or the value of intangible assets, is provided in the panels “Income Statements” and “Balance Sheets”.

-AI-IP and patents relatig to the selected stock can be further examined as showed above through the panel “Patents”.
+AI-IP and patents relating to the selected stock can be further examined as shown above through the panel “Patents”.

 The first use case of the platform is the IP research capability.
 A combined collection of more than 200 million scholarly works, more than 110 million patent records and more than 100 million source code repositories could be searched, which represents almost all the patents, scholarly work and open source codes in the world.
 You would find segments of this data on a variety of other platforms like Google Patents or Microsoft Academic, but the main differentiator is that all data points have been associated and linked with companies (public and stock listed).
 This allows the user to, for example, find all AI-IP related patents belonging to a company, a sector or an entire industry.